ericmok/watsonhackathon/README.md

 the conversation in the **Examples** space.
 You should now see a new message in that space.

+## Changing code

+Every time a change is made, run `npm run change` to compile new changes.

 ## Project layout

 The sample project source tree is organized as follows: